 But we do have modern day idols.
 Lots of them.
-They look different than the idols of the past, but we still practice idolatry today.
+They may look different than the idols of the past, but we still practice idolatry today.
 We are going to look at the 10 most common idolatry examples that are all around us.

 Ed Stetzer, in an article called Idolatry Is Alive Today, gives this idolatry definition: Is it that a 12-inch tall piece of wood or bronze can do something bad to us?
 Or is it that we do something awful to ourselves when we place adoration and attention that should go to God in other things?
 When it comes to idolatry, the danger is not in an item… it is in us.

-Idolatry is alive and well today, and we are all prone to have idols in our lives.
-So what does the Bible say about these modern day idols?
-Let’s look at some examples of Idolatry in the Bible.
+Idolatry is alive and well today, and all human beings are prone to have idols in our lives.

 Here’s a full list of what the Bible says about idols: Bible Verses About Idolatry

-God sets the precedent for his people early on that his people shall have no Gods except him.
-The 10 Commandments lead off with a command against idolatry (Exodus 20:3).
-And in most subsequent books in the Old Testament echo this commandment.
+God sets the precedent for his people early on that his people shall have no gods except him.
+The Ten Commandments lead off with a command against idolatry (Exodus 20:3).
+And most subsequent books in the Old Testament echo this commandment.

 The New Testament is also vocal about idolatry.
 Colossians 3:5 and Romans 1:22-23 remind us of the dangers of idolatry.
 Many times the New Testament warns of being seduced by the things of this world to the point where they become the most important thing in our life- which is, by definition, idolatry.

-We see time and time again in the Bible that we tend to drift away from God.
+We see time and time again in the Bible that the people of God tend to drift away from God.
 Both the Old Testament and the New Testament are full of warnings against idolatry because we are so prone to wander.
 We must be diligent in examining our life for idols.

-Now that we know what is an idol and have a good idolatry definition, let’s switch gears and look at what modern day idols are still worshipped.
+Now that we know what an idol is and have a good idolatry definition, let’s switch gears and look at what modern day idols are still worshiped.

-With that in mind, here are 6 modern day idols we still worship.
+With that in mind here’s 10 modern days idols we still worship today.

 Our identity might be one the biggest idols worshiped today.
-We have largely abandoned who we are in Christ and placed our identity in something or someone other than God.
+We have largely abandoned who we are in Christ and placed our identity in other things.
 Whether it be our social media following, our position at work, our abilities/skills, or the achievements we are after, many have their identity wrapped up in the wrong thing.

 But the reality is our identities, or where we place our identity, has become an idol.
 Also, that’s a really tough way to live.
 If your identity is in your work, your skills, your looks, or anything else, you will constantly feel like you don’t measure up.
 They are harsh masters.
 But when our identity is secured in God, we can live in freedom.
 While we will still fall short, God’s love will never fail us.

 For some, their identity has become an idol.
 It might not be physical object we tend to associate with idol worship.
 But this subtle form of idolatry is often worshipped.
 Many have placed more value on who they are, rather than in God.